 While she has both Egyptian and French heritage the Inspiration for the designs is not culturally informed in a linear way.
 Elodie would describe the design process as subconscious – connected to a depth that is not international so much as it is timeless and universal.
 She loves the simplicity in organic and geometric forms and ideas will drop in when she least expects it that later translate for someone else, an ancient time or quality.

-The production of the range is spread between her home studio where all one off pieces are made by her ie: the signature stack rings, the dish collection and organic hoops and part of the collection is handmade by a partner studio in Indonesia whom she works closely with to ensure the integrity of the designs and quality meet her standards.
+The production of the range is spread between her home studio where all one off pieces are made by her ie: the signature stack rings, the dish collection and organic hoops and part of the collection is handmade by a partner studios in Thailand and Indonesia whom she works closely with to ensure the integrity of the designs and quality meet her standards.